 2. Proton Pump Inhibitors

 Deficiencies in vitamin B1 and B12 specifically can affect memory.
 How is this related to PPI’s?
-PPI’s block 99% of stomach acid, which is needed for B12 absorption.
-These drugs deplete B12 and calcium.
+PPI’s block 99% of stomach acid, which is needed for B12 absorption, calcium, magnesium and numerous other vitamins and minerals.
+These drugs also increase the risk of disturbing valuable gut flora.
 So it shouldn’t be a surprise that German researchers looking at participants 75 years of age or older and free of dementia receiving regular PPI medication had a significantly increased risk of incident dementia compared with the patients not receiving PPI medication.

 3. Benzodiazepines (Valium, Xanax, Lexomil, Ativan, Klonopin, Restoril)